MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 Your browser should open automatically.

 👉 If it works, you’re ready.

+Press the [Quit] button in the Browser Tab

+or

 Press `Ctrl + C` in the terminal to stop it.